cristiangarc/cristiangarc/README.md

 - 👋 Hi, I’m @cristiangarc
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning JavaScript and Python
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on projects relating to transportation, energy, or global warming
+- 💞️ I’m looking to collaborate on projects relating to web design and development
-- 📫 How to reach me: crisg@sas.upenn.edu
+- 📫 How to reach me: garciacristianw@gmail.com

 <!---
 cristiangarc/cristiangarc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.